Skip to main content

 Module description

-The course is designed to offer training on research skills through exposure to various 'qualitative' and 'quantitative' research methods.
-They are delivered through discussion of a range of methods used for collecting and interpreting qualitative information as well as applications of statistical methods to geographic and environmental data.
+In this module we provide training in research skills by exposing you to various 'qualitative' and 'quantitative' research methods.
+These are delivered through discussion of a range of methods used for collecting and interpreting qualitative information as well as applications of statistical methods to geographic and environmental data.
 There will also be hands-on lab sessions to help you master the relevant skills for collecting data and applying analytical methods.
-Towards the end of the course, there will be a couple of small-group workshops on writing research proposals.

 • Research journals, literature reviews and research questions